moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 and the best work of the conference will be published in a special issue of the Journal of Safety Research.

-.. _90 peer reviewed short papers`_: https://icsc2017.figshare.com/
+.. _90 peer reviewed short papers: https://icsc2017.figshare.com/

 Grants
 ------